Skip to table of contents

 • Courses numbered 6000 to 6999 are restricted to post baccalaureate students, except by department permission.

-• Courses numbered 7000 to 7999 are primarily for professional level courses, except for medicine.
+• Courses numbered 7000 to 7999 are primarily professional level courses, except for medicine.

-• Courses numbered 8000 to 8999 are primarily for 1st and 2nd year medical and dental students.
+• Courses numbered 8000 to 8999 are primarily 1st and 2nd year medical and dental courses.

-• Courses numbered 9000 to 9999 are primarily for 3rd and 4th year medical and dental students.
+• Courses numbered 9000 to 9999 are primarily 3rd and 4th year medical and dental courses.

 • Second and third digits may identify the course within the total offerings of the department or may be used for other department requirements.